Cytosponge/EndoSign (Capsule Sponge)

 The test should not be painful, you may feel like the inside of your gullet is being lightly brushed.

-If you require this information in other languages or formats, please contact the clinic using the contact details on your referral letter.
+If you require this information in other languages or formats, please contact the department using the contact details on your referral letter.